yusualiu/snh/readme.md

 # You can register as super admin, patients and Medical staff team
 # Only the super admin is allowed to add users
 # Patients can book appointments with medical staff
+# Patients can make payments and also view their transaction details
 # Medical staff can view all their bookings
 # The super admin can view all the staff and patients in the system
+# The super admin can view all the users that have paid